Greater visibility into suppliers and associated costs and risks is considered by procurement leaders as a prerequisite for success.

 According to a recent Deloitte survey, analytics will have the largest impact for over 65% of Chief Procurement Officers.
 However, many CPOs are just starting on their journey to improved spend visibility.

-When building a business case for spend analytics, two critical questions must be answered: what return on investment should you expect and when will this value be realized?
-These should be straightforward to answer but of course every organization is unique in how they define, identify and deliver value.
+When building a business case for spend analytics, two critical questions must be answered: what return on investment should you expect and when will this value be realised?
+These should be straightforward to answer but of course every organisation is unique in how they define, identify and deliver value.

 For traditional procurement functions, the most significant value of spend analytics will be identifying cost savings.
-For more agile organizations, the focus may be on mitigating supply chain risks instead.
+For more agile organisations, the focus may be on mitigating supply chain risks instead.
 When it comes to regulated industries, we often see a preference to use spend analytics primarily for compliance purposes.
-And ,of course, spend analytics can be effectively deployed beyond Procurement and ultimately used to support goals such as product innovation, revenue generation, corporate social responsibility and much more.
+Of course, spend analytics can be effectively deployed beyond procurement and ultimately used to support goals such as product innovation, revenue generation, corporate social responsibility and much more.

 In my experience of working with our customers, cost savings is generally the most desired outcome of spend analytics so in this post I’m going to focus on savings for determining a ROI.
 Before we go into the detail of how to make the business case, it’s important that we make a few assumptions so we’re on the same page:

 So, what is the ROI of spend analytics?